-Reconciliation of Any Material Reserves Variances.
-While the Board currently projects that the MSRB's reserves will be at their target level at the end of Fiscal Year 2022, based on current circumstances, if there are material Reserves Variances in future fiscal years, the amount of such Reserves Variances will be added to or subtracted from the Operational Funding Level to develop a final "Budgeted Revenue Target" for a given fiscal year.
-For example, if there is a Negative Reserves Variance, the Board may determine, in accordance with the MSRB Funding Policy, that some or all of the reserves shortfall will be incorporated into the total revenue that needs to be collected for that fiscal year.66 Conversely, if there is a material Positive Reserves Variance, the Board may vs. Target: Historical and Projected without Rate Card Model," at Fiscal Year 2021 (reflecting actual reserves exceeding target).
+69 A positive variance above the reserves target may occur, for example, due to actual expense savings, actual revenue above budget from sources other than Rate Card Fees, or the Board's determination to decrease the reserves target in light of revised organizational needs (a "Positive Reserves Variance").
+See, e.g., Exhibit 3(a), "Chart 12 - Total Reserves vs. Target: Historical and Projected without Rate Card Model," at Fiscal Year 2021 (reflecting actual reserves exceeding target).
 A negative variance below the reserves target may occur, for example, due to an increase in actual expenses, shortfall in revenue from sources other than Rate Card Fees, or the Board's determination to increase the reserves target in light of revised organizational needs (a "Negative Reserves Variance").
-See, e.g., Exhibit 3, "Chart 12 - Total Reserves vs. Target: Historical and Projected without Rate Card Model," at Fiscal Year 2011 (reflecting actual reserves below target).
+See, e.g., Exhibit 3(a), "Chart 12 - Total Reserves vs. Target: Historical and Projected without Rate Card Model," at Fiscal Year 2011 (reflecting actual reserves below target).

-65 The amended Annual Rate Cards resulting from the Annual Rate Card Process will be filed with the Commission as proposed rule changes consistent with the Act.
+70 The amended Annual Rate Cards resulting from the Annual Rate Card Process will be filed with the Commission as proposed rule changes consistent with the Act.